edemaukabi/table-with-react-redux/README.md

+Accomplishment: In this application, I fixed and completed this application that fetches data from an API and displays it in a table.
+I completed all the requirements, including the bonus except the server-side pagination as I don't really have much control over the API used.

+Steps to run and test the app:

+    Clone or download the file from this repo to your local machine.
+    Change directory into the root folder and run npm install.
+    Run npm start to run the app and navigate to the appropriate port in your browser.
+    You can then search, filter, select by gender and check every other features in the requirements.
+    To run the test, in your terminal, run <npm run test>.
+    The tests contains basic tests to mock some features of how the components, store and reducer function ought to work.
+It is unit tests.
+There is also a possibility for me to write end to end integration tests for it.
+But I just did the unit tests for now.

 Task: Create a web application that fetches data from an API and displays it in a table.
 The application should also allow the user to search and filter the data.

+What I did in addition to the starter code:

+    I had to write the reducer function as there was none originally.
+    I rendered the table and pagination in the return section of the App component by calling the already existing renderTableHeader, renderTableBody and renderPagination JSX functions.
+    I then followed the requirements to ensure I fixed the sorting by writing a compare function that I passed to the sort method I chained to the array of data returned from the API call.
+    I added the Gender Column because one of the requirements had filtering by gender.
+The data returned from the API had no gender, so I just mocked a possible real life scenario by intercepting and adding gender to the data in the fetchUsers function in the userActions file.
+I did a random gender generation so the names may not totally match in real life.
+I could just filter by it without adding to the table since it was not needed originally but I had to include it since there was a filter by gender requirement.
+    I wrote css styles for it enduring that it is responsive and simple in all screen sizes.
+I made the table data to overflow and be horizontally scrollable in small screens while also styling the pagination section.
+    I tested manually for the requirements in the README.md file to ensure it worked.
+    I wrote unit tests to mock the actions of the Component, reducers etc.
+    If there are other edge cases I didn't capture, I am open to fixing as well.
+Thank you

 Requirements: